When Can I Register For The Test?

 Is The Registration Form Complicated?

-Please note that whilst some primary schools may give these out, there is no obligation from them to do so and therefore you should not rely on your school spoon-feeding you through this process or even checking if you have applied.
+Whilst some primary schools gave these out in the past, there is no obligation from them to do so and therefore you should not rely on your school spoon-feeding you through this process or even checking if you have applied.

 Applying for the AQE Test is your full responsibility and is outside the normal, governed educational process in Northern Ireland.

 Don’t panic, there’s a quick way to scan documents using your smart phone.

 Just open up the Notes App, click on the camera icon (as shown in picture above) and then select Scan Documents.
 This produces a high quality photo of your documents and stored in your camera roll to attach to your online registration.